An unexpected groove (with violins) in 13/8 time, complete with a Zappa-led counting lesson beforehand.

 Analysis: The song "Thirteen" is named after its time signature.
 At the start of the most common recording of "Thirteen," Frank Zappa himself instructs the audience how to count along.
 He can be heard saying, "It's subdivided 5/8 and 4/4 if you wanna clap your hands" before the song begins.
 He then demonstrates for the audience by counting "one-two one-two-three one two three four".
 The first five counts ("one-two one-two-three") are counted as eighth notes and the "one two three four" beats are counted as quarter notes.
 This time signature remains in place for the remainder of the song.

 Considerations for Teaching: Although the lyrical subject matter of many Frank Zappa songs is in no way appropriate for classroom listening, this song is entirely instrumental.
-Thus, and because of its compositional interest, it is possibly the best Zappa tune to play in your classroom.
+Because of this and because of its compositional interest, it is possibly the best Zappa tune to play in your classroom.